NERC-CEH/nanofase-data/docs/config.md

 constants_file: /path/to/constants.yaml
 ```

-Note this conversion only happens in *creation* mode and there is no utility to edit the Fortran namelist file via the data module.
+Note this conversion only happens in `create` (and `constants`) mode and there is no utility to edit the Fortran namelist file via the data module.
 Instead, if you wish to edit the file, you can just use a text editor to do so.

 ## `<root_dir>`